BelledonneCommunications/linphone-iphone/README.md

 The UICompositeView consists of 3 areas laid out vertically.
 From top to bottom: StatusBar, Content and TabBar.
 The TabBar is usually the UIMainBar, which is used as a navigation controller: clicking on each of the buttons will trigger a transition to another "view".

+# Local Push Notifications
+- application local push network extension
+- requires local push entitlement
+- enabled either inside settings/network from app UI
+- by remote provisionning/configuration, section local_push, key ssids (CSV of SSIDs on which to enable)
+- when extension is running under "connected" appears a "local push active" label
+- provisionning profile need to be built on Apple console, the entitlement onboarding on profile is asked at last. (automatic provisionning/signing from Xcode will not pick it up - tested on 14.3.1)
+- If deploying code from Xcode the extension must not be running, otherwise need device will need reboot to run it again.
+Just disabling wifi prior to deploying code from Xcode does the trick (14.3.1)
+- use a unique uuid to avoid conflict with app core ([misc]uuid)
+- use replica of app config